EricL521/RingVC/README.md

   ```bash
   npm install
   ```
-- Create config.json in root directory that looks like:
+- Create `config.json` in root directory with the following values:
   ```JSON
   {
     "token": "Your custom Discord bot token",